-- Lung cancer (primary and metastatic disease).
+- Lung cancer (primary and metastatic disease)

-- Chronic obstructive pulmonary disease (COPD).
+- Chronic obstructive pulmonary disease (COPD)

-- Chronic cough.
+- Chronic cough

-- Dyspnea/shortness of breath.
+- Dyspnea/shortness of breath

-- Interstitial lung disease (scarring of the lungs).
+- Interstitial lung disease (scarring of the lungs)

-- Upper airway disorders.
+- Upper airway disorders

-- Foreign bodies requiring removal.
+- Foreign bodies requiring removal

-- Sleep apnea and sleep disorders.
+- Sleep apnea and sleep disorders

-- Other medical conditions that affect the lungs and breathing.
+- Other medical conditions that affect the lungs and breathing

 Tests performed by our team include:

-- Bronchoscopy – the process of looking at the lungs though a specialized scope.
+- Bronchoscopy – the process of looking at the lungs though a specialized scope

-- Pleuroscopy – a procedure to examine the space between the lungs and chest wall and obtain a tissue sample through a small incision.
+- Pleuroscopy – a procedure to examine the space between the lungs and chest wall and obtain a tissue sample through a small incision

-- Pulmonary Function Testing – a series of tests to see how well the lungs are functioning.
+- Pulmonary Function Testing – a series of tests to see how well the lungs are functioning

-- Thoracentesis – a treatment to relieve an excess build-up of fluid in the chest cavity.
+- Thoracentesis – a treatment to relieve an excess build-up of fluid in the chest cavity

-- Trans-tracheal oxygen therapy – to deliver oxygen directly into the lungs through a small, flexible catheter that passes from the neck into the trachea or windpipe.
+- Trans-tracheal oxygen therapy – to deliver oxygen directly into the lungs through a small, flexible catheter that passes from the neck into the trachea or windpipe

 Comprehensive Care for Breathing Difficulties

 Breathing happens without much thought, but when you have trouble breathing it’s difficult to think about much else.
-Shortness of breath can come on suddenly in a matter of minutes or hours, or chronically over days, weeks, months – or even years – and can be a symptom of myriad conditions.
+Shortness of breath can come on suddenly over minutes or hours, or chronically over days, weeks, months – or even years – and can be a symptom of myriad conditions.
 Identifying the underlying cause isn’t always clear cut.
 To aid in this process and speed the time to treatment, the Cooper Breathing Center offers a one-stop multidisciplinary resource for accurate, timely diagnosis and treatment planning.